talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Events observers.md

 However, not every view object _needs_ to emit the event unmodified.
 In particular, the following view classes create a new event, keeping the original `source` property, but utilizing the {@link ManagedEvent.delegate} property to add a reference to themselves as well.
 This can be used by the final handler to get more information from the containing view.

 - The {@link UIForm} and {@link UIFormController} views add a reference to themselves, allowing UI event handlers to get easy access to the form context.
-- The {@link UIList.ItemAdapter} view composite — created automatically for each list item by {@link UIList}, adds a reference to itself as well.
+- The {@link UIList.ItemController} view composite — created automatically for each list item by {@link UIList}, adds a reference to itself as well.
 This allows UI event handlers to get easy access to the list item (data).

 In both cases, the {@link ManagedEvent.inner} property is set to the original event, which you can use to find _nested_ delegate views if needed.